neonic1/C-Labs/README.md

-Two of my old couse works. that was made during my univercity studies.
+Two of my old couse works, that were made during my univercity studies.
 Kind of electronic system for ordering drinks in a bar, with visual representation made both in ASCII symbols and with help of Qt framework.